 8) Have you avoided the no-no dates in your culture?

-In different culture, there may be some no-no dates for wedding.
+In different cultures, there may be some no-no dates for the wedding.
 Avoid these dates in your culture, if possible.

 9) Finally, check your preference dates with your wedding venue candidates.